A 40 Day Devotional for Blended Families

 About the Author

-Tanya Phillips lives in Gregory, Michigan with her husband Jim Phillips.
+Tanya Phillips lives in Linden, Michigan with her husband Jim Phillips.
 They are a blended family and have been married since 2012.
-Together, they are raising their five teenagers; 2 of which are Tanya’s biological children, and 3 are Jim’s biological children.
-Tanya has enjoyed being and elementary teacher over the years and currently teachers 3rd grade in Fowlerville, Michigan.
+Together, they have five children; 2 of which are Tanya’s biological children, and 3 are Jim’s biological children.
+Tanya has enjoyed being and elementary teacher for close to 20 years and currently teachers 3rd grade in Fowlerville, Michigan.
 She has her Master’s Degree in Educational Leadership and has served her community in various service projects such as fundraising for the National Children’s Cancer Society, and volunteering by tutoring students in need at their local Family Impact Center.
-Tanya and Jim also currently enjoy leading blended family ministry groups and serving in their children’s ministry programs at their home church.
-They continue to look forward to where God is going to lead them in the future.
+Tanya and Jim have also enjoyed leading blended family ministry groups and serving in children’s ministry programs at church.
+Tanya also enjoys leading bible studies.
+They continue to look forward to where God is going to lead them and their family in the future.